 Milk binds the tannin, lowering its acidity.
 Even having a builder’s brew (very little milk) will help curb the nausea / upset tummies.

 Sugar & honey have different properties that help, as well.
 I’m not sure on the exact chemistry of it, but they probably help break down the tannin or help maintain pH balance in your stomach.

-Breakfasts & biscuits ever had wine on an empty stomach?
+Breakfasts & biscuits: ever had wine on an empty stomach?
 It probably didn’t feel great, either.
-Having food in your stomach prior to or doing tea consumption is guaranteed to lead to a better experience.
+Having food in your stomach prior to consuming tea is guaranteed to lead to a better experience.
 Plus, who can say no to a good biscuit, really?

 Brew time & temperature seriously impact tea as I mentioned earlier.
 Over steeping leads to way more tannin and sick feels.
 Don’t leave your tea in for too long, and make sure the temp isn’t ridiculously hot.

 Which teas have you tried, and what flavor do you not like, exactly?
 Is it that bitter tang of an over-brewed black tea?
 Is it the grassy taste of a wok-fired green tea?
 A lot of people who say this to me have only had those two teas, and I feel like those teas were probably brewed incorrectly.

 But there are a whole world of flavors with tea, some mild and some mighty.
 And I guarantee you there is something for everyone.